 top of page

-Polinpapilinho F. Katina is an Assistant Professor in the Department of Informatics and Engineering Systems at the University of South Carolina Upstate (Spartanburg, South Carolina, USA).
-He previously served as a Postdoctoral Researcher for the National Centers for System of Systems Engineering (Norfolk, Virginia, USA) and Adjunct Professor in the Department of Engineering Management and Systems Engineering at Old Dominion University (Norfolk, Virginia, USA).
+Polinpapiliñho F. Katina is a tenured Associate Professor in the Department of Informatics and Engineering Systems at the University of South Carolina Upstate (Spartanburg, South Carolina, USA).
+He has served in various capacities at, among others, the National Centers for System of Systems Engineering (Norfolk, Virginia, USA), Old Dominion University (Norfolk, Virginia, USA), Politecnico di Milano (Milan, Italy), The University of Alabama in Huntsville (Huntsville, Alabama, USA), and Syracuse University (Syracuse, New York, USA).

 Dr. Katina holds a B.Sc. in Engineering Technology with a minor in Engineering Management, a M.Eng. in Systems Engineering, and a Ph.D. in Engineering Management/Systems Engineering, all from Old Dominion University (Norfolk, Virginia, USA).
 He has received additional training from, among others, Environmental Systems Research Institute (Redlands, California) and Politecnico di Milano (Milan, Italy).

-His areas of research/teaching interests include, among others, Complex System Governance, Critical Infrastructure Systems, Decision Making and Analysis (under uncertainty), Emerging Technologies, Energy Systems (Smart Grids), Engineering Management, Infranomics, Manufacturing Systems, System-of-Systems, Systems Engineering, Systems pathology, and Systems Thinking.
+He focuses on teaching and research in the areas of Complex System Governance, Critical Infrastructure Systems, Energy Systems (Smart Grids), Engineering Management, Infranomics, Manufacturing Systems, System of Systems, Systems Engineering, Systems Pathology, and Systems Thinking.

 IN THE NEWS